Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Large Sample Properties

-Here we provide some intuition regarding the use of nuisance function estimation using (frequency-based) Lasso in high-dimensional approximately sparse models.
-In particular, we say potential outcome means are generated by $\mu_t(x) = x'\theta_0 + r_{\mu_t}(x)$ where $x \in \mathcal{X} \subseteq \mathbb{R}^{p_{\mu_t}}$ (and equivalently for $e_t(x)$ with logistic link). $p_{\mu_t}$ denotes the number of available regressors that is allowed to be high-dimensional and grow with $n$.
-Assume that the typical regularity conditions for Lasso hold as in \citeA{Semenova2021DebiasedFunctions}, Lemma B.1.
-Denote $s_{e_t}^*$ and $s_{\mu_t}^*$ as the corresponding sparsity indices that obey these assumptions.
-For simplicity, let the number of available regressors and sparsity indices coincide for propensity score and potential outcome estimation, i.e.~$s_{e_t}^* = s_{\mu_t}^* \equiv s^*$ and $p_{e_t} = p_{\mu_t} \equiv p$.
-For the machine learning bias for the $nATE$ in Assumption B.3 we then conjecture that based on the same argument as for the parametric frequency-based estimation above.
-Thus $B_n^{[nATE]} = o(1)$ requires that sparsity indices have to obey For $rATE/\Delta$, it is similarly required that Thus, the sparsity conditions for $rATE/\Delta$ are stronger than for the $nATE$ in the many treatments regime.
-This again reflects the increased variability due to the different weighting schemes between the decomposition parameters as the $nATE$ weights minimize variance as discussed in Section \ref{sec_LargeSampleAssMain}.
-Comparing the rate requirement for the $nATE$ to the one in \citeA{Semenova2021DebiasedFunctions}, we find that $s^*$ here must be slower by a factor of $\sqrt{J}$ compared to their Lemma B.1.
-This is the price that has to be paid for the expanding set of nuisance parameters when estimating treatment propensities and potential outcome means for each treatment level separately instead of imposing the binary treatment structure to begin with.
-Moreover, the nonparametric heterogeneity analysis adds an additional factor of $\sqrt{k}$ to the sparsity requirements compared to standard double machine learning estimation of the unconditional binary ATE in \citeA{Chernozhukov2018} that only requires $s = o(\sqrt{n/\log(p)^2})$ under equivalent assumptions.
+Thus $B_n^{[nATE]} = o(1)$ requires that sparsity indices have to obey For $rATE/\Delta$, it is similarly required that Thus, sparsity conditions for $rATE/\Delta$ are stronger than for $nATE$ in the many treatments regime.
+This reflects the different variability due to different weighting between the decomposition parameters as the $nATE$ weights minimize variance.
+Comparing rate requirements for $nATE$ to the ones \citeA{Semenova2021DebiasedFunctions}, we find that $s^*$ here must be slower by a factor of $\sqrt{J}$ compared to their Lemma B.1.
+This is the price for the expanding set of nuisance parameters when estimating treatment propensities and potential outcome means for each treatment level separately instead of imposing the binary treatment structure to begin with.
+Moreover, the nonparametric heterogeneity step adds an additional $\sqrt{k}$ to the sparsity requirements compared to standard double machine learning estimation of the binary ATE in \citeA{Chernozhukov2018}.
 An analogous derivation can be conducted for $\Lambda_n$ as well.
-Note that the given sparsity assumption here is for each treatment selection probability separately.
-In practice, we might want to impose some (group-based) sparsity across treatments to improve estimation when many treatment are available.
-In this case, convergence rates can be improved depending on the degree of total complexity of the propensity scores \cite{Farrell2015}.
-We leave an extension along these lines for future work.
+Note that the given sparsity assumption here is for each treatment probability separately.
+In practice, we might want to impose some (group-based) sparsity across treatments to improve estimation when many treatments are available.
+In this case, rates can be improved depending on the total complexity of the propensity scores \cite{Farrell2015}.
+We leave extensions along these lines for future work.